EMERGING MARKETS-Latam FX rise as U.S. inflation data dents dollar

 By Susan Mathew

-April 13 (Reuters) - Most Latin American currencies edged up in volatile trading on Tuesday after the dollar weakened on the back of U.S. inflation data that suggested the Federal Reserve's accommodative policy stance would remain intact.
+April 13 (Reuters) - Most Latin American currencies rallied on Tuesday against a dollar weakened by U.S. inflation data signaling the U.S. Federal Reserve would stay easy, while Russia's rouble jumped after reports of a call between Washington and Moscow.

-Brazil's real BRBY rose 0.2% while Mexico's peso MXN= added 0.3%.
-Higher copper prices bolstered top producer Chile's peso CLP=, which was up 0.5% after two straight days of losses.MET/L
+Brazil's real BRBY firmed 0.5%, while Mexico's peso MXN= hit a two-month high.
+Higher copper prices bolstered top producer Chile's peso CLP=, which was up 0.7% after two straight days of losses.MET/L

+The rouble's RUB= recovery gained pace, up almost 2% in late trade, after reports that U.S. President Joe Biden had a phone conversation with Russian President Vladimir Putin, as the market kept a close watch on geopolitical tensions between Moscow and the West.

-The dollar fell after data showed U.S. consumer prices increased by the most in more than 8-1/2 years in March and underlying inflation picked up as more parts of the economy reopened.
+The dollar fell after data showed U.S. consumer prices increased by the most in more than 8-1/2 years in March and underlying inflation picked up.FRX/US/

 But market experts noted that the Fed's stance on inflation had helped the market price in the data.
-FRX/

-"It wasn't a blowout number by any stretch, it is higher than the expectation by a tenth of a percent, but (Fed Chair Jerome) Powell did a very good job of jawboning.
-He told everybody for the last two weeks 'don't worry, don't worry, don't worry,'" said Ken Polcari, managing partner at Kace Capital Advisors in Jupiter, Florida.
+"It wasn't a blowout number by any stretch, it is higher than the expectation by a tenth of a percent, but (Fed Chair Jerome) Powell did a very good job of jawboning," said Ken Polcari, managing partner at Kace Capital Advisors in Jupiter, Florida.

-Investment bank JPMorgan recommended selling emerging market currencies on Tuesday, citing the likelihood of an extended period of underperformance in EM growth versus developed markets, renewed "idiosyncratic risks in large EMs" as well as rising COVID cases and slower vaccination rollouts in developing economies.
+Meanwhile, JPMorgan recommended selling emerging market currencies on Tuesday, citing rising coronavirus cases and slower vaccination rollouts in developing economies as one of the reasons.

 Brazil added an additional 1,480 people to its COVID-19 death toll on Monday, as a looming investigation of how the government has handled the outbreak puts increased pressure on right-wing President Jair Bolsonaro.

-After forecasts of a strong run for EM at the start of the year, many big banks have since turned more bearish.

-In Peru, the sol currency PEN= and the stock index .SPBLPGPT made slight moves after a day of turbulence when markets were spooked by a socialist surge in presidential elections.
+In Peru, the sol currency PEN= fell about 0.3% a day after a socialist surge in presidential elections roiled markets.

 Socialist Pedro Castillo and conservative Keiko Fujimori are projected to go into a run-off vote.

-"We think that given the divergent campaign proposals of Mr. Castillo and Ms. Fujimori, there will likely be increased uncertainty regarding Peru's outlook," said Credit Suisse analyst Alberto J. Rojas.

-With the Dow Jones Industrial Average .DJI in the red, Latin American shares fell.

-Brazil's Bovespa .BVSP lost 0.4%, although food retailer GPA SA PCAR3.SA rose 5.5% after the announcement of a potential IPO related to its e-commerce unit CNOVA.
+Among stocks, Brazil's Bovespa .BVSP erased losses to trade higher led by consumer and healthcare stocks.
+Food retailer GPA SA PCAR3.SA rose 4.3% after the announcement of a potential IPO related to its e-commerce unit CNOVA.

-Colombian stocks extended losses to a fourth day, while Chile's IPSA index retreated from two-week highs.
+Colombian stocks extended losses to a fourth day, while Chile's IPSA index .SPIPSA posted its worst day in three weeks.

 Stock indexes